Meet Our Pastor Groover

 REVEREND DR. GREGORY G. GROOVER, SR.

 Rev. Groover was appointed Pastor of the Historic Charles Street A.M.E.
 Church in Roxbury, Massachusetts in June 1994.
-Since arriving, Rev. Groover has significantly restructured and decentralized the management apparatus of the church, and increased participation, diversity, and accountability to the church’s membership.
-In addition he established new ministries, fellowship clusters, and professional related alliances aimed at building the congregational life and maximizing avenues in which members could share and cultivate their skills, talents, and gifts.
-Under his pastoral ministry, twenty-six individuals have entered the ministry.
-At present, he is leading the congregation in the $4.2 million redevelopment of the former Sky Cap Building in Grove Hall as the facility for the new Charles Street A.M.E.
-Roxbury Renaissance Center.
-The center will offer a myriad of educational and arts programs for children, including a mentoring program connecting college students with Boston Public School students at risk of dropping out and an intergenerational service component bridging teens with elders.
+Since arriving, Rev. Groover has significantly restructured and decentralized the management apparatus of the church and increased participation, diversity, and accountability to the church’s membership.
+In addition he established new ministries, fellowship clusters, and professional-related alliances aimed at building the congregational life and maximizing avenues in which members could share and cultivate their skills, talents, and gifts.
+Under his pastoral ministry, over 30 individuals have entered the ministry.

-Rev. Groover serves on the Board of Directors for several nonprofit organizations, including the Charles Street A.M.E.
-Roxbury Renaissance Center, where he serves as Chairperson.
-Other boards include the Boston Foundation, Boston Rising, Boston Plan for Excellence, Boston TenPoints Coalition, Massachusetts Society for the Prevention of Cruelty to Children, and the YMCA of Greater Boston,
+Rev. Groover serves on the Board of Directors for several nonprofit organizations, including the Boston Foundation, Boston Rising, Boston Plan for Excellence, Boston TenPoints Coalition, Massachusetts Society for the Prevention of Cruelty to Children, and the YMCA of Greater Boston.

 Rev. Groover is married to the Rev. Barbara Ann Groover who serves as Minister to Women at the Historic Charles Street Church.
 The Groovers share two teenage children; Gerami Greer and Gregory, Jr. (G Man).